rafegoldberg/wilshire-skyline/README.md

 3. **Voila!** That was easy, no?

+(These steps assume that you *already* have [Node.js](https://nodejs.org/) and the [NPM cli tools](http://gruntjs.com/getting-started#installing-the-cli) running on your machine.)
 This 'lil one-liner should now set about installing all of the necessary dependencies listed above.
 Once it's finished up you should be set to rock.
-Now you can run `grunt` to compile SCSS, concatenate and uglify JS, etc. Or try some of the other predefined tasks from the `Gruntfile.js` to auto-watch for changes, or run concurrent process.
+Now you can run `grunt` to compile SCSS, concatenate and uglify JS, etc. Or try some of the other predefined tasks from the `Gruntfile.js` to auto-watch for changes, or run concurrent process. or run concurrent process.